-Finally, as to contraception, Poole J noted that Dr Rippon had been clear that CLF did not understand, and could not weigh or use, information about different forms of contraception, their effects, side-effects, and effectiveness.
-This is primarily because she understood that contraception involving medication or a device (not condoms) will render her permanently infertile.
-Her inability to do so was because of her Learning Disability and Autism Spectrum Disorder.
-In the circumstances, he concluded, as was accepted by all the parties, that CLF lacked capacity to make decisions about the use of contraception.
+Finally, as to contraception, Poole J noted that Dr Rippon had been clear that CLF did not understand, and could not weigh or use. forms information about different contraception, their effects, side-effects, and effectiveness.
+This is primarily because she understood that contraception medication or a device (not condoms) will render her permanently infertile.
+Her inability to do so was because of her Learning Disability and Spectrum Disorder.
+Autism In the circumstances, he concluded, as was accepted by all the parties, that CLF lacked capacity to make decisions about the use of contraception.